liopic/liopic/README.md

 # Welcome

-Hi there 👋, I'm Julio Martinez, from the Mediterranean coast of Spain.
+Hi there 👋, I'm Julio Martínez, from the Mediterranean coast of Spain.

-As a seasoned developer with over 18 years of experience, I specialize in Data Engineering, as well as Backend Development; mastering languages like Python, Scala, SQL; on cloud platforms such as AWS, GCP, Databricks; with the use of Spark, Aiflow, dbt, Glue.
-Additionally, I have expertise in web programming (PHP and JavaScript, and possess a strong background in leading teams and DevOps.
-My academic credentials include a Master's degree in Natural Language Processing.
+As a seasoned developer with over 18 years of experience, I specialize in Data Engineering, as well as Backend Development.
+I also love to play with Machine and Deep Learning.

 ## Repositories